JulianChavezdev/sqlJava/README.md

 ⚙️ DAO Operations
 -----------------

-The `ClienteDAO` implements the following operations:
+The `CustomerDAO` implements the following operations:

 ### Basic CRUD